 With gas prices dropping and an increase in consumer spending on travel, AAA predicts a notable spike in travelers this Memorial Day Weekend.

-The law firm of Goldberg Noone, LLC, urges you to do everything you can to not become a fatality statistic.
+The law firm of Goldberg Noone Abraham, urges you to do everything you can to not become a fatality statistic.
 We hear a lot of people say they’re purposefully not going to be doing any type of driving over the holiday weekend.
 It’s a shame that people are afraid to be out on the road at any time, much less on a 3-day weekend.
 You can’t predict a car crash, and you can’t control what another driver may or may not do who happens to be sharing the road with you.
 Please allow yourself extra time to get where you’re going if you do decide to drive, and keep extra alert for signs of impaired or aggressive drivers.